 * 10% discount does not apply at the West End Centre (Aldershot), Forest Arts Centre (New Milton), Ashcroft Arts Centre (Fareham) or Eastleigh Museum.

-**Please note, the child card can be purchased in conjunction with any other Hampshire Cultural Trust membership, but you will not receive a parking pass for Itchen Valley when purchasing a child card.
+**Please note, the child card can be purchased in conjunction with any other Hampshire Cultural Trust membership, but you will not receive a parking pass for Itchen Valley when purchasing a child card or individual card.

 ** Please note seasonal opening times of selected venues